Despair and resignation in Greece as more pain looms

 Violence by militant leftist groups and urban guerrillas -- deplored by most Greeks -- has also been a perennial feature of the political landscape for decades.

-Every day, protesters of one kind or another trundle through Syntagma Square in the center of Athens.
+Every day, protesters of one kind or another trundle through Syntagma Square in the centre of Athens.
 Sometimes it's blackshirted self-proclaimed anarchists shaking fists in unison, sometimes uniformed military reservists.

 On Monday it was the turn of about 300 high school students, who took a break from occupying their school building and boycotting classes to come to the square.
 They shouted "Cops, pigs, murderers!" and scuffled with a cordon of riot police.